k-kotera/DAMP-python/README.md

 ## Requirements
 - numpy
 - numba
-- Rocket-FFT
+- rocket-fft
-Required for FFT and IFFT to work in numba.njit
+-- Required for FFT and IFFT to work in numba.njit